bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- overcast clouds
+- broken clouds
-- 78% humidity
+- 79% humidity
-- 9 mph wind
+- 10 mph wind

 4.8 inches of rain in the past 24 hours